hypercore-protocol/hypercore-protocol/README.md

 Emitted when a channel is closed, either by you or the remote peer.
 No other events will be emitted after this.

-#### `channel.on('open')`

-Emitted when the channel is fully open (both you and the remote peer joined).
-You can send messages to the remote peer before this has been emitted.

 #### `channel.request(message)`